 Mild to Severe Separation Anxiety

 Separation anxiety has various degrees of severity.
-Some cases only take providing chew toys and following the ten-minute ignoring rule and the problem is solved.
-Other cases require extensive desensitization to the rituals of leaving the house.
+Some cases only take providing chew toys and following the ten-minute ignoring rule.
+Other cases, however, may require extensive desensitization to the rituals of leaving the house.
 More severe cases may require doggy daycare five days a week.
 A holistic veterinarian can provide medication for the most severe cases.

 Every solution will be different.
 For some dogs, distractions like toys will work.
 Some dogs do well in situations where they are working.
 Saying something like "guard the house" when you leave gives them a job.
 The key is to take the time to find what works best for you and your dog.
 Remember that dogs are pack animals and being left alone is hard for them.